-Variable remuneration for eligible MetLife associates is determined by a combination of grade/seniority, individual performance and MetLife, Inc. group performance.
-Annual variable remuneration is set as a target of annual base salary, with targets ranging from 5% to 70% depending on seniority.
-The long term incentives (payable over 3 years) are only available for senior management and range from 9.8% up to 90% of base salary.
-Each year individual and corporate performance can result in variations in these amounts.
+Variable remuneration for eligible MetLife associates is determined by a combination of grade/seniority, individual performance and MetLife Inc.'s performance.
 These measures are in place to promote prudent and effective risk management and not to promote excessive risk taking.